paradise-fi/divine/doc/manual/dios.md

 ```

 By inspecting the trace, we can see that a fault was triggered.
 When VM triggers
-a fault, it traces the reason -- here a null pointer dereference caused it.
+a fault, it prints the reason -- here a null pointer dereference caused it.
 Then
 a DiOS fault handler was called.
-First, it traced whether the fault occurred in
+First, it printed whether the fault occurred in
 DiOS kernel or in the user space -- in the actual verified program.
 Then a
-simple back trace was traced.
+simple backtrace was printed.
 Note that `_start` is a DiOS function, which is
 always at the bottom of a backtrace.
 It calls all global constructors,
 initializes the standard libraries and calls `main` with the right arguments.